Md-Afshan/19AI307_JAVA/Module-01/DAY-3/README.md

 # Ex.No:1(C) CONTROL STATEMENTS

 ## AIM:
-To develop a Java program to check given number is zero or not.
+TO write a Java program to get a number from the user and print whether it is positive or negative.

 ## ALGORITHM :
 1. Start the program.
-2. Declare an integer variable 'num'
+2. Import the `java.util.*` or `java.util.Scanner` package to use the Scanner class.
+3. Define a class named `prog`.
+4. Define the `main` method.
-3. Create a Scanner object 'sc' to read input from the user
+5. Create a Scanner object `sc` to read input.
-4. Read an integer input from the user and store it in 'num'
+6. Read an integer value from the user and store it in variable `n`.
-5. Check if 'num' is equal to 0:
+7. Use an `if` condition to check if `n` is greater than or equal to 0.
-a.
-If true, print "Given number is Zero"
+8. If the condition is true, print "`n is Positive`".
-b.
-If false, print 'num' followed by " is Non-Zero"
-6. End
+9. Else, print "`n is Negative`".
+10. End.